 Security deposit: Is one required and if so, how much?
 In BC, the security deposit cannot be more than half of one month’s rent.
 In Alberta, it cannot be more than the full amount of the first month’s rent.
 Be sure you know the rule in your province.

 Pet deposit: If you are allowing pets, you may want a damage deposit in case of any damage caused by the pet.
-In BC, a pet deposit can be charged, up to half of the amount of the current month’s rent.
-This is over and above any security deposit, and can only be used to pay for damages caused by the pet.
+In BC, landlords can charge a pet deposit up to half of the amount of the current month’s rent.
+This is over and above the security deposit, and can only be used to pay for damage caused by the pet.
 In Alberta, if this fee is refundable, it becomes part of the security deposit.
 The total cannot exceed the full amount of the first month’s rent.
 Be sure to check the rules in your province.